 Regardless of the inquiry and responses that follow, I make every effort to break down and explain my domain pricing strategy in great detail for each business owner to understand as it relates to their respective industry.
 Here’s why…

-Why domain buyers should jump at the opportunity to purchase a 4 or 5 figure domain name
+Why domain buyers should jump at the opportunity to purchase a 4 or 5-figure domain name.

 My point is that I could easily respond to domain inquiries to said business owners with a “you pay me $$,$$$ for each year you own the domain.”
 It is an option, but just downright shrewd if you ask me, and something I’m not willing to do long term.

-In the end, I look at how I price domains like this: always remember that a little money has to be left on the table for the next guy, no matter who owns the domain name.
+Ultimately, I look at how I price domains like this: always remember that a little money has to be left on the table for the next guy, no matter who owns the domain name.

-Why domain buyers are met with domain sticker shock for aftermarket domains
+Why domain buyers are met with domain sticker shock for aftermarket domains.

-Determining domain name pricing based on cost-per-lead math
+Determining domain name pricing based on cost-per-lead math.

 For instance, I own a domain name and was recently approached by a drip irrigation company owner.
-I won’t give the exacts of the domain but it’s one that I’ve owned for 2 years, and its becoming popular due to cities suffering from severe drought and having to comply with new water restrictions and regulations.
+I won’t give the exacts of the domain, but it’s one that I’ve owned for 2 years, and it’s becoming popular due to cities suffering from severe drought and having to comply with new water restrictions and regulations.

 If I did a percentage of sales for sending you leads for a fully developed and ranked website, the going rate for each lead is 5%.
 Therefore, I arrive at my asking price of a one-time $5,000 for the domain name.

-Step-by-step domain pricing strategy
+Step-by-step domain pricing strategy.

 $2500 per lead X 40 weeks (1 per week @ minimum) = $100,000 annual sales